ckipp01/chris-kipp.io/blogs/the-debug-adapter-protocol-and-scala.md

 if so where.
 This configuration can be a table with these details or a function that takes a callback and a configuration.
 In the case of `nvim-metals` we use the latter with the callback, which will be explained further below.
-The second configuration that is relevant here is the debugee configuration which is the configuration for your application you'll be debugging.
+The second configuration that is relevant here is the debuggee configuration which is the configuration for your application you'll be debugging.
 So if you're familiar with VS Code think of this as your `launch.json`. `nvim-dap` can actually work using a `launch.json`, but we won't focus on that here.

-So in the above `debug_start_command` function the table being passed into `dap.run()` is your debugee configuration.
+So in the above `debug_start_command` function the table being passed into `dap.run()` is your partially your debuggee configuration.
 The `type` is a reference to the adapter entry that matches this key, the `request` is either `attach` or `launch` indicating whether the debug-adapter should launch or attach to a debuggee, the `name` is a human readable name for the configuration (which we'll revisit), and the `noDebug` is whether or not debug mode should be enabled.
 If this is `true` breakpoints will be ignored.
-Finally, the `metals` key isn't part of the spec here and will actually be removed before being passed to `nvim-dap`.
+Finally, the `metals` key isn't part of the spec here and will actually be removed before being passed to `nvim-dap` when it fully becomes the debuggee configuration.
 However we use it to be able to forward the arguments from the code lens to the adapter configuration.

 So where is the adapter configuration? `nvim-metals` fully handles the adapter configuration for you.
 The main reason for this is that before we can actually